-In evaluating the Corporation's finances, in addition to the Corporation's assets and liabilities, various non-financial factors, such as changes in economic conditions, and new or changed legislation should be considered.
-Due to the nature of the Corporation's activities, the Corporation's financial strength and ability to repay its obligations is solely dependent on the portion of the SUT collected and used to fund the debt service fund.
-The confirmation of the COFINA Plan of Adjustment ended the Corporation's restructuring under Title III of PROMESA and included sweeping changes to its financial situation.
-It should be noted that one matter in the Corporation's Title III case remains ongoing (see Note 13, Contingent Liability - Internal Revenue Service Administrative Claim Dispute).
+In evaluating the Corporation's finances, in addition to the Corporation's assets and liabilities, various nonfinancial factors, such as changes in economic conditions, and new or changed legislation should be considered.
+Due to the nature of the Corporation's activities, the Corporation's financial strength and ability to repay its obligations is solely dependent on the portion of the Pledged SUT collected and used to fund the Debt Service Fund.
+The confirmation of the Plan of Adjustment ended the Corporation's restructuring under Title III of PROMESA and included sweeping changes to its financial situation.
+For more information on the Corporation's restructuring under Title III of PROMESA, refer to Notes 3 and 15 of to the basic financial statements.